Cutaneous reflex in human locomotion: Background of reflex pathway

 Reflexes are a vital part of our everyday activities.
 We have all experienced how fast and automatic these responses to environmental interactions can be.
-They can protect us from potentially dangerous situations such as touching a hot stove or stepping on a tack.
+They can protect us from potentially dangerous situations such as touching a hot stove or stepping on a sharp object.
 There are also reflex pathways involved in more dynamic activities such as walking and running, helping to ensure a smooth gait and allowing us to respond quickly to obstacles or unexpected perturbations or disturbances.